janbridley/tart/README.md

 *tart*: like a pi you can see inside! *tart* is a lightweight, auditable agent harness implemented in a few thousand lines of code.
-Though minimal, *tart* implements a variety of nice-to-have features including native tmux scrollback, manual tool calls via `@filename`, inline bash commands via `!script.sh`, and subagents.
+Though minimal, *tart* implements a variety of nice-to-have features including native tmux scrollback, manual tool calls via `@filename`, inline bash commands via `!script.sh`, a read-only plan mode, and subagents.
 Tool calls are sandboxed by default, so tools can run without approval.

 ## Architecture